Jacks0nJ/PyFPT/README.md

 As PyFPT uses [Cython](https://cython.readthedocs.io/en/latest/src/quickstart/install.html) to optimise the stochastic simulations, a C-compilier is required for installation.
 Therefore, PyFPT does not currently run (future releases hope to address this issue) on Windows directly.
 Windows uses can either install PyFPT on a virtual machine or use a cloud-based service such as [SciServer](https://www.sciserver.org/).

 Mac and Linux user should be able to directly install PyFPT, as these operating systems have a C-compiler.
-Do feel free to raise an issue or contact us if you have any issues.
+Do feel free to raise an issue or contact us if you have any problems.

 ### Packages
 The following packages are required to run PyFPT